Thak676/stevens_pygame_library/README.md

 Only tested in wsl.
+It is named 'l01' simply because it is the first iteration of this library, and there are probably more to come.
+I import it using uv.
+After doing uv init: uv add --editable PATH_TO_LIB

 # Example 1, blue sky:

 ```
 import pygame
-from stevens_pygame_library import *
+from l01 import *
 from pygame.locals import *

 init(640, 640)